ORBAT/node-etcd-lock/README.md

-# node-etcd-lock
+# etcd-lock

 A node package for distributed locks using etcd.
-It uses ES6 features, so either node >=4.0.0 should be used.
+It required ES6 support, so node >=4.0.0 should be used.

 ## Usage